harumuki/thorsten-hans.com/_posts/2018-05-11-integrating-azure-keyvault-with-azure-container-services.md

 ```

-Also in this snippet, `--query` is used to pull the only relevant information — the Service Principal’s Identifier.
+Also in this snippet, `--query` is used to pull the only relevant information — the Service Principal's Identifier.
 This Identifier is required later to define an access-policy for Azure KeyVault.
 Unfortunately, Azure CLI has no command to create a new key for the App Registration, this step has to be done using the Azure Portal for now.

 ----